-Open to the public, this powerful keynote address from Angela Bruce-Raeburn will focus on issues of systemic racism within the international development, the racial power dynamics of aid workers and volunteers in low and middle income countries, and the steps that can be taken by international development organizations to start addressing diversity and inclusion imbalances in a meaningful way.
+This powerful keynote address from Angela Bruce-Raeburn focuses on issues of systemic racism within the international development, the racial power dynamics of aid workers and volunteers in low and middle income countries, and the steps that can be taken by international development organizations to start addressing diversity and inclusion imbalances in a meaningful way.

-Attendees are encouraged to sign up for the Edmonton Shift Lab’s Anti-Racism Box – a ticket option available when registering for the AGCC conference.
+Viewers are encouraged to check out the Edmonton Shift Lab’s Anti-Racism Box – which was made available to registrants of the AGCC conference.
 The box is a personal introspective journey and provides pre-reading material that will prepare attendees for the keynote and panel sessions addressing race and privilege.

 2020 has been a pivotal year in the world.
 The emergence of the global Covid-19 pandemic and the resulting economic impacts are affecting the ability of the international development organizations in Alberta to carry out our missions.
 Within this crisis, heightened, and well overdue public calls to address gender and racial inequality, demand that we re-examine how we approach our work, and call on us to make the transformative changes needed to fulfill the UN Sustainable Development Goals at home and across the world.

-This panel will follow the keynote address: Race and Privilege in International Development, and will address how Alberta based organizations working towards the Sustainable Development Goals in communities at home and abroad can work towards anti-racism and addressing issues of power and privilege.
-Each panelist will bring perspectives on how Alberta-based organizations, working locally or internationally, can commit to anti-racism.
+This panel follows the keynote address: Race and Privilege in International Development, and will addresses how Alberta based organizations working towards the Sustainable Development Goals in communities at home and abroad can work towards anti-racism and addressing issues of power and privilege.
+Each panelist brings perspectives on how Alberta-based organizations, working locally or internationally, can commit to anti-racism.

-The panel will address racial diversity in our sector, race and privilege within volunteerism, making meaningful partnerships in project countries, and how Alberta based organizations can make concrete efforts to move forward with anti-racism within our work.
+The panel addresses racial diversity in our sector, race and privilege within volunteerism, making meaningful partnerships in project countries, and how Alberta based organizations can make concrete efforts to move forward with anti-racism within our work.